MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03b-Manage_Azure_Resources_by_Using_ARM_Templates.md

     | File share (Create new) | **none** |

-1. Use the **Upload/Download files** icon to upload the template and parameters file from the downloads directory.
+1. Use the **Upload/Download files** option under Manage Files dropdown to upload the template and parameters file from the downloads directory.
 You will need to upload each file separately.

    ![image](../media/az10498.png)